stacks-task-manager/docs/docs/server/installation.md

 ## Running the server

-Once you've downloaded and extracted the archive, you could start the application by running the following console command in the extracted directory: `./pocketbase serve`.
+Once you've downloaded and extracted the archive, you could start the server by running the following console command in the extracted directory: `./pocketbase serve`.

 And that's it!
 A web server will be started with the following routes: